Markdown

 ⮳ is a pull parser for CommonMark.

-use pulldown_cmark::Options; use pulldown_cmark::Parser; use pulldown_cmark::html; // `pulldown-cmark` is a parser for CommonMark, a standard dialect of Markdown. // `pulldown-cmark` uses an event-based parsing model.
-This means it generates a // stream of events representing the Markdown structure, which are then used to // generate the HTML. fn main() { let markdown_input = r#" Hello, Pulldown CMark!
+//!
+Example demonstrating the use of `pulldown-cmark` to parse Markdown and //! convert it to HTML. //! //! `pulldown-cmark` is a parser for CommonMark, a standard dialect of Markdown. //!
+It uses an event-based parsing model.
+This means it generates a stream of //! events representing the Markdown structure, which can then be used to //! generate the HTML. use pulldown_cmark::Options; /// The `Parser` struct is the core component of `pulldown-cmark`.
+It takes /// a Markdown string as input and produces a stream of events representing /// the parsed Markdown structure. use pulldown_cmark::Parser; use pulldown_cmark::html; fn main() { let markdown_input = r#" Hello, Pulldown CMark!
 This is a simple paragraph with **bold** and *italic* text. * List item 1 * List item 2 ```rust fn example() { println!("Hello from Rust!"); }

 "#;